core-wg/oscore/draft-ietf-core-object-security.md

 Similarly, when receiving request #2, the server is assured that the request (protected with a key derived from the random value R2 and the Master Secret) was created by the client in response to response #1.
 When sending response #2, the server is assured that the Sender Key (derived with the random value R2) has never been used before.

-Replay of request #1 may exhaust state in the server.
+Replay of request #1 messages may exhaust state in the server.
 Denial-of-service considerations are made in {{attack-cons}}.
 Alternatives to caching R2 are discussed in {{impl-cons}}.
 The server MUST NOT accept replayed request #2 messages.

-### Attack Considerations {#attack-cons}

-An on-path attacker may inject a message causing the endpoint to verify the message.
-A message crafted without access to the Master Secret will fail to verify.

-Replaying an old request with a value of 'kid_context' which the server does not recognize could trigger the protocol.
-This causes the server to generate the second security context and send a response.
-But if the client did not expect a response it will be discarded.

-Replaying response #1 in response to some request other than request #1 will fail to verify, since response #1 is associated to request #1, through the dependencies of ID Contexts and the Partial IV of request #1 included in the external_aad of response #1.

-If request #2 has already been well received, then the server has a fresh security context so a replay of request #2 is handled by the normal replay protection mechanism.
-Similarly if response #2 has already been received, a replay of response #2 to some other request from the client will fail by the normal verification of binding of response to request.

 ### Implementation Considerations {#impl-cons}